-When students are on school premises and connected to the internet through the school’s Wi-Fi network, websites and content will be filtered according to College policy.
+When students are on College premises and connected to the internet through the College Wi-Fi network, websites and content will be filtered according to College policy.
 Inappropriate websites detected to contain age-restricted material, potentially harmful material or illegal content will not be accessible.
 In addition, all social media websites are blocked whilst on site.

 Will there be web-filtering at home?

 Oakhill is only able to offer web-filtering while students use the College Wi-Fi network, and not while students use any other network, such as 4G/5G, home wireless networks or public wireless hotspots.
 Filtering while at home is the responsibility of parents who are encouraged to make use of filtering to restrict and control internet usage by their son/daughter.

 Will my son or daughter be able to use a 4G/5G connection instead of the school Wi-Fi network?

 Using a 4G/5G network service will circumvent the College ICT firewall security and prevent access to internal College network resources, such as file servers, printing, and College specific websites.
 For these reasons, the use of 4G/5G network services is in breach of the Acceptable Use of ICT (Information Communication Technology) Systems and ICT Infrastructure Policy.

 Will my son/daughter be able to recharge the device at school?

 No. Due to WHS issues the recharging of devices will not be available.
 Students are required to bring their device to school fully-charged at the start of each day.
 Loan devices will not available to students should their device run out of battery power.

 What if my son/daughter forgets to bring their device to school?